If you don’t write it down, it won’t happen.

 Using this method can at least begin the process of deciding on a marketing objective that is actually relevant to the work you do, as well as a manageable goal.

 Crafting a Strategy

 Once you have defined objectives for your marketing team, it is time to identify a strategy that will help you obtain those goals.
 Basically, you know where you are, and you know where you want to be, but you have to decide on the route you are going to take.

-This is a great time to review what worked and what didn’t in 2016.
-You don’t have to reinvent the wheel every year, instead focus on what you know did or did not work from the previous year, and apply that towards creating your strategy for the coming year.
+This is a great time to review what worked and what didn’t in the previous year or quarter.
+You don’t have to reinvent the wheel every year.
+Instead, focus on what you know did or did not work from the previous period, and apply that towards creating your strategy for the future.

-Let’s say that you want to increase your leads in 2017.
-Review what sources brought in the most leads throughout 2016.
-If blogging was a main factor, but you’ve only been blogging twice a week, try bumping that number up to 3 or 4 times a week.
-And make sure that you are optimizing your blog posts for search.
-If posting frequently to Google+ has brought in few to zero leads in the previous year, it might be time to reconsider that platform.
+Let’s say that you want to increase your leads.
+Review what sources brought in the most leads throughout the past year.
+If blogging was a main factor, but you’ve only been blogging twice a week, try bumping that number up to three or four times a week.
+Make sure you are optimizing your blog posts for search.
+Also, evaluate results.
+If posting frequently to Google My Business has brought in few to zero leads in the previous year, it might be time to reconsider that platform.

-With 2017 just around the corner, it is essential to have a written plan for obtaining your marketing objectives.
-Not simply writing it down, but reminding you and your marketing department frequently what the objective is will make it far more likely that you will actually achieve those results in the new year.
+Every year, it is essential to have a written plan for obtaining your marketing objectives.
+It’s not just writing it down!
+Keeping yourself and your marketing department focused on the objective will make your far more likely to achieve those results.